calebabutler/verilog-pi-calculator/README.md

     > git clone https://github.com/calebabutler/verilog-pi-calculator.git

-Now, make the build.sh script executable if it is not already:
+Make the build.sh script executable if it is not already:

     > chmod +x build.sh